jmike/naomi/API-Table.md

 ### <a name="isUniqueKey" href="isUniqueKey">#</a>isUniqueKey(columns*) -> boolean

-Indicates whether the column(s) represent a unique key.
-Please note: Unique keys may be compound, i.e. composed of multiple columns, hence the acceptance of multiple params in this function.
+Indicates whether the designated column(s) represent a unique key.
+Please note: unique keys may be compound, i.e. composed of multiple columns, hence the acceptance of multiple params in this function.
 This method will always return false until database is ready.

 ##### Parameters